jlapeyre/Symata.jl/README.md

 make Julia bindings of SJulia expressions to the symbols ex and m.

-Here are a few commands (at the sjulia repl, or as a argument to the @ex macro).
+Here are a few commands (or functions) (at the sjulia repl, or as a argument to the @ex macro).
-There are many more commands available, mostly to support experimenting with design of SJulia.
+There are many more listed below, mostly to support experimenting with design of SJulia.

 * `SetJ(x,val)` set a Julia variable